Alternate Blood Hunter

 Blood Hunter

 Become the master of monstrous blood magic you were meant to be with this homage to the Blood Hunter Class!
-Includes five Occult Orders and sixteen new & updated Blood Rites!
+Includes six Occult Orders and twenty-four new & updated Blood Rites!

 The Blood Hunter class can be found Here.